wilmix2/RDOTNET/README.md

 RDOTNET  is   for   remote  web application   which  is  invented   in  year  2017 by  wilmix jemin j in  C#  and  GDollar P.L.

+RDOTNET   consists   of   RCSHARP  compiler  to   compile  csharp   programs and it  RCSHARP  compiler  is

+designed  in C#.

 ADVANTAGES